jcampbell05/RxChef/README.md

-# RxChef
+# RxChef™

-In this tutorial we will be learning the concepts of ReactiveX and Reactive Programming, whilst acting as chief mechanic for all of the Robo Chefs for a chain of restaurants.
-Your job is to engineer the firmware for the Robo Chefs ordered for these restaurants from technology conglomerate RxChef.
-By the end you'll be a fully certified RxChef Mechanic, ready to start a lucrative career in Reactive Culinary.
+In this tutorial we will be learning the concepts of ReactiveX and Reactive Programming, whilst acting as chief mechanic for the RxChef™ Robo Chefs for a chain of restaurants.
+Our task is to engineer the firmware for these Chefs.
+By the end you'll be a fully certified RxChef™ Mechanic, ready to start a lucrative career in Reactive Culinary.

 More seriously though, this tutorial will lay down the foundation to help you enter the world of Reactive Programming.
 So without further ado.